 The ad business is facing unprecedented change - the shift to online, the growth of the giant platforms, the explosion in adtech, the tsunami of data available to marketers.
-All are an inevitable result of changes in how we consume media.
+All are an inevitable result of changes in how we consume and measure media.

 We think there have been and will continue to be unintended and unwelcome consequences of these changes.
 People are increasingly bombarded with irrelevant, intrusive ads that don't appeal, and often annoy.
 Their preparedness to see advertising in any way positively has reduced.

 Attitudes towards the advertising industry as a whole have deteriorated and will continue to worsen.
+As one student respondent told us in our Recruitment and Well-Being workstream: “Why would I want to join an industry that bombards me with rubbish?”

 We have a reputational issue that not only has a negative effect on the industry's ability to attract the brightest and the best talent, but also risks attracting attention from regulators and anti-advertising lobby groups.